 Configure Citrix Gateways

-Use the Manage Citrix Gateways screen to configure StoreFront for remote access using your NetScaler gateways.
+Use the Manage Citrix Gateways screen to configure StoreFront for remote access using your Citrix Gateways.

 Select the Stores node in the left pane of the Citrix StoreFront management console and pane, click Manage Citrix Gateways.

-Add a NetScaler Gateway to provide remote accesss and authentication to StoreFront.
-For more information about configuring NetScaler Gateway for StoreFront, see Configure NetScaler Gateway Session Policies for StoreFront.
+Add a Citrix Gateway to provide remote access and authentication to StoreFront.
+For more information about configuring Citrix Gateway for StoreFront, see Configure Citrix Gateway Session Policies for StoreFront.